Why Social Media?

 In other words, if you are going to use social media in your business, be sure you are using it right.
 Anything else is counter-productive.

-Think of social media like going to a party or some official public function.
+Think of social media like going to a party or a show.
 There will be many people present, some who know you, some who do not.
 Some will be open to talking business, others will not.
 Some will be pleasant, others will not.
 And you will likely even run into some competitors there.

-How you comport yourself at this function will reflect on your company.
-Social media is the same.
+How you act at this show will reflect on your company.

-Whether you simply want our advice on which social platforms would be right for your company or would like us to help with or take over your social media entirely, we are here for you.
+Whether you just want our advice or would like us to manage your social media entirely, we can help.

 This is good, but not good.